 We tried a range of different-sized videos expecting them all to convert into HD 1080p.

 When uploading each one, we noticed that the files were anywhere from 360p to 720p.
 After a few days to fully process, we did see an increase in the quality, but rarely to the full 1080p as advertised.

 Google Photos Original vs High Quality: How to change from one to another?

 Now that you are aware of the different settings, you might want to change yours, particularly if you are low on storage space.
 Here are two ways to adjust your settings depending on your device:

-- Open Google Photos app and sign in to your Google account;
+- Open the Google Photos app and sign in to your Google account;

 - Click on your account profile photo or initial at the top right-hand side;

 - Choose “Photo Settings” and then “Back up & sync”;

 - Here you can choose between High Quality and Original.
 If it won’t allow you to go from High Quality to Original, it could be that you don’t have enough storage space.